mozilla/bedrock/docs/cms.rst

 "rendition" (a resized version, basically) in the cloud bucket.
 It will also add a reference to the database so that Wagtail knows that the rendition already exists.

-In production, the "Web" deployment has **read-only&& access to the DB and to the cloud storage, so it will not be able to generate new renditions on the fly.
+In production, the "Web" deployment has **read-only** access to the DB and to the cloud storage, so it will not be able to generate new renditions on the fly.
 Instead, we pre-generate those renditions when the image is saved.